httpwg/httpwg.github.io/specs/index.md

 ## Related Specifications

 This is a **partial** list of HTTP-relevant specifications, here for convenience.
-For the complete list of HTTP extensions, see the relevant 2registry listed above.
+For the complete list of HTTP extensions, see the relevant registry listed above.

 * **RFC5789** - [PATCH Method for HTTP](/specs/rfc5789.html)
 * **RFC5988** - [Web Linking](/specs/rfc5988.html) - *Framework, Link header and relation registry*